bafu/sudoku/README.md

 # Sudoku Game

+This repository is created by AI without any single line written by the author.

 This project is a Sudoku game implemented using React and TypeScript.
 The purpose of this project is to provide an interactive and fun way to play Sudoku in a web browser.

 ## Setting Up the Environment